VillasboasLab/MyCodexPipeline/README.md

 ## Description
 This workflow transforms pile of files from Codex Processor folder into one OME.TIFF per Region of Interest (ROI).
-Those OME.TIFF go through a meteric calculation step which can be investigated for image based quality metrics.
 Then DeepCell is run to generate segmentation masks.
 Those original OME.TIFF files and SEGMASKs are then joined within QuPath to create visulalizations and quantification.
 The quantification is automatically produced as tsv output tables.